-- Connect RCA-type cables from the Y Pb Pr outputs on the HDTV cable box or satellite receiver to COM-PONENT on the TV back panel, matching the red, green and blue-colored connections. - Connect left (white) and right (red) audio cables from the HDTV cable box or satellite receiver to COMPO-NENT /AUDIO LEFT and AUDIO RIGHT on the TV back panel. - Optional: To allow use of the Split Screen feature with channels from ANT 1 and the cable box or satellite receiver, connect the incoming terrestrial antenna or cable service (not satellite) to ANT 1/MAIN on the TV back panel.
+- Connect the cable from the outside cable or satellite service to CABLE IN or SATELLITE IN on the cable box or satellite receiver.
+See your device's owner's guide for instructions and cable compatibility. - Connect RCA-type cables from the Y Pb Pr outputs on the HDTV cable box or satellite receiver to COM-PONENT on the TV back panel, matching the colored connections. - Connect left (white) and right (red) audio cables from the HDTV cable box or satellite receiver to COMPO-NENT /AUDIO LEFT and AUDIO RIGHT on the TV back panel. - 4.
+Optional: To allow use of the Split Screen feature with channels from ANT 1 and the cable box or satellite receiver, connect the incoming terrestrial antenna or cable service (not satellite) to ANT 1/MAIN on the TV back panel.
 A coaxial splitter, available at most electronics supply stores, may be required to complete this installation.